w3c/verifiable-credentials/admin/PR-March-2025/Approval_request.md

 The one missing on the list (JSON-Schema) has virtually not changed since and during CR.

 With respect to wide review, changes to each specification has been circulated on a weekly basis to the W3C Credentials Community Group, which contains over 560+ individuals, with a number of them providing continued feedback since the CR phases.
-A recent example
+A recent example:

 https://lists.w3.org/Archives/Public/public-credentials/2025Feb/0018.html